Coastal Carolina Chanticleers football: 2022 season

 In 2022, Coastal finished 9-4, with losses to Troy in the Sun Belt championship game and East Carolina in the Birmingham Bowl.
 Prior to the bowl game, Chadwell announced that he was departing Coastal to accept the head coaching position at Liberty.

-Tim Beck era (2023–present)
+Tim Beck era (2023–2025)

 On December 4, 2022, Tim Beck was announced as the program's fourth head coach following Chadwell's departure.
 Beck had most recently served as the offensive coordinator and quarterbacks coach for NC State.

 The Chanticleers went 8-5 during Beck's first season in 2023.
 The team ended the season with its second bowl victory in program history, a 24-14 win against San Jose State in the Hawaii Bowl.

+Beck was fired on November 30, 2025, with the announcement coming after their final game against James Madison.
+The university determined a change was needed despite finishing bowl-eligible at 6-6 for two straight regular seasons.

+Ryan Beard era (2026–present)

+Ryan Beard was hired on December 11, 2025.